qoder1337/FastAPI-starterkit/fastapistarter/README.md

 - Dockerfile

 ## Important
-- a real PW Hashing function is missing: this is just for demonstational purposes!!
+- a real PW Hashing function is missing: this is just for demonstrational purposes!!

 ## Installation
 - uv sync